IlyaLightman/deconge/README.md

 - animation - default animation for slides ('fadein' and others)
 - background - Background settings
 - defaultSlide - default slide props (animation, size, color, highlight)
+- customLoader - you are able to pass your own React component like loader

 ## Messenger
 Wonderful page.
 It is messenger with the prepared messages you can send, and so, you have to collect all dialogue branches by sending and reading messages.

 Another simple example: